 Letting the product sell itself is cheap in comparison.

 So the cost of your sales team and hence the CAC can be drastically reduced.

-This also means that you can achieve global reach without the need for a sales team in every region.
+This also means that you can achieve global reach without a sales team in every region.

 Last but not least, the times of cryptic workplace products that require reading a manual, complex installation and configuration and training for all employees are over.

 Your B2B customers are also B2C customers of many other products.

 More and more, they expect a smooth and intuitive experience from B2B products as well.
 If they can learn about the value of your product through their own experience, your customers can make up their minds in their own time.